 If you encounter database timeout errors, you may want to edit the source JSON configuration and set the

 CommandTimeouthidden parameter value to

 If the issue persists, you can either increase the parameter value or use paged SQL queries instead.

-Consider subscribing to deactivation notifications to receive an alert when a Crawling Module component becomes obsolete and stops the content crawling process.
+If you’re using the Crawling Module to retrieve your content, consider subscribing to deactivation notifications to receive an alert when a Crawling Module component becomes obsolete and stops the content crawling process.